Michael Colclough: Ordained ministry

 Colclough was appointed a canon residentiary of St Paul's Cathedral in 2008.
 After more than 11 years, he moved from the Kensington area at the end of January 2009 to the cathedral.
-Describing his time in West London, Colclough said:

-"Over the past eleven years in the Kensington Area we have seen new churches planted, amazing growth in congregations and more and more women and men offering themselves for the ordained ministry of the Church.

-“I am now very much looking forward to taking up my new position at St Paul's and working as a member of the Cathedral's Dean and Chapter.
-The Cathedral holds an important place as the Mother Church of the Diocese and it is a great privilege to be joining the rich daily round of worship and prayer, ministry and mission that goes on at St Paul's."

 The Bishop of London said: "Michael's ministry in Kensington has left both the Area and the Diocese spiritually enriched and strengthened.
 I am delighted that he will be remaining in London as a trusted senior colleague, bringing his wide experience to the ministry of St Paul's."

 The Dean of St Paul's, Graeme Knowles, said: "We are delighted that Michael Colclough is joining 'the team' here at St Paul's.
 He brings many gifts and great experience in ministry.".
 Following the sudden resignation of the dean in 2011, Colclough served as acting dean until 2012, during the later parts of the controversy over the camp by members of the Occupy movement on land partly owned by the cathedral.
 Colclough retired on 30 September 2013.